m-smith15/Projects/Java/Readme.md

 ## Usage
  - Dream up a character idea that sounds fun to play!
- - Create that on the site, and allocate points to spell school's.
+ - Create that on the site, and allocate points to spell schools.
 The spells you're able to learn at those level breakpoints will be displayed!
  - Save the character to reference later!

 ## Project Status